bpucker/teaching/README.md

 ## Bielefelder certificate of higher education
 In 2017, I received the Bielefelder certificate of higher education.
-Details are available [here](https://www.uni-bielefeld.de/einrichtungen/zll/hdle/fortbildungen/zertifikat/) (German only).
+Details are available [here](https://www.uni-bielefeld.de/einrichtungen/zll/hdle/fortbildungen/zertifikat/) (in German).
+A description of my teaching project is available [here](http://docplayer.org/123503344-Angewandte-genomforschung-ngs-datenanalyse-fuer-biowissenschaftlerinnen.html) (in German).

 ## Fellowship Digital innovations in higher education
 A fellowship provided by the Stifterverband supported the development of a digital lab book for practical courses in the life sciences.
 'Molecular Methods in Genome Research' was implemented as part of this fellowship.
-A detailed project description can be found [here](https://www.stifterverband.org/digital-lehrfellows/2017/pucker) (German only).
+A detailed project description can be found [here](https://www.stifterverband.org/digital-lehrfellows/2017/pucker) (in German).